 Collage of math images including the M4 building, the M4 groudbreaking, a CEMC classroom visit, and some math students collaborating.

-Faculty of Math
+Faculty of Mathematics

 In an era of disruptive technological change, the world needs Waterloo Mathies and their ethical, data-driven approach to problem-solving!

-About the Faculty of Math
+About the Faculty of Mathematics

 Since the beginning, the Faculty of Mathematics has been a trailblazer.
 From personal computing to smartphones to cybersecurity to AI, our people have driven the innovations that have shaped our world.
 This proud tradition continues today.
 Math students are leading change by launching dynamic startups or joining the world’s top companies.
 And our researchers are fueling advances in cutting-edge fields like AI, bioinformatics, quantitative climate, security and privacy, and more.

-Math's Priorities
+Mathematics' Priorities

 The west entrance to the Math 4 building.